Asa Whitney

 When Whitney returned to the United States in 1844, he realized the benefits from such an undertaking, and spent a great deal of money trying to get the Congress to take up the project.
-In 1849, he published A Project for a Railroad to the Pacific.
+In 1849, he published "A Project for a Railroad to the Pacific".
 For years he continued to write revised memorials and take expeditions through what was then known as Indian Territory to support his cause.

-Later Whitney's dream was realized through the efforts of Theodore Judah.
-In the end, Whitney lived to see his dream realized in 1869 with the opening of the Union Pacific.
+Whitney lived to see the opening of the Pacific Railroad in 1869.

 Early life

 Asa Whitney was born on March 14, 1797, in North Groton, Connecticut.
 His parents were Sarah Mitchell and Shubael Whitney.
-He is distantly related to Eli Whitney, the inventor of the cotton gin.
-They were fifth cousins.
+He is distantly related to Eli Whitney, the inventor of the cotton gin: they were fifth cousins.
 For five generations, the Whitney family had been farmers.
 However, from a young age, Asa Whitney showed no interest in agriculture and wanted to be a merchant.

 Career

-He went to New York in his late teens to chase his dream of being a merchant.
+Whitney went to New York in his late teens to chase his dream of being a merchant.
 He began as a clerk, working for a huge importer of French goods.
 He was promoted, and, by 1832, he was a successful dry-goods merchant.

-Marriage
+Marriages

 While he was abroad in France in 1832, he married a French girl, Herminie Antoinette Pillet.
 However, just a mere year after they met, she died on March 31, 1833.
-She was buried in New Rochelle, very close to where Asa had planned to start a family with her.
+She was buried in New Rochelle, very close to where Whitney had planned to start a family with her.
 He married again to Sarah Jay Munro, a daughter of Peter Jay Munro.
 She died on November 12, 1840.
 This may have been a miscarriage or an unsuccessful childbirth.
-She was buried next to Asa’s first wife.
-In 1852, Whitney married Mrs. Catherine (Moore) Campbell of Wilmington, N.C.
-She outlived her husband by six years and is buried beside him in Rock Creek Cemetery, Washington, D.C.
+She was buried next to Whitney’s first wife.

+In 1852, Whitney married Mrs. Catherine (Moore) Campbell of Wilmington, North Carolina She outlived her husband by six years and is buried beside him in Rock Creek Cemetery, Washington, D.C.